-Automobile-oriented businesses such as restaurants with drive-up windows may be permitted in commercial mixed use areas subject to compliance with screening and other site development standards intended to minimize impacts on neighboring properties.
+Existing automobile-oriented businesses such as restaurants with drive-up windows may continue to operate or be modified in mixed-use areas subject to compliance with design standards and guidelines intended to minimize impacts on neighboring properties.
 Site design for such businesses should ensure safe and convenient pedestrian access separate from drive-up access and that does not require the pedestrian to cross drive-up facilities to reach the pedestrian entry.
 Site design shall consider the safety of motorists, bicyclists, and pedestrians on the streets, shoulders, and sidewalks adjacent to the business driveways.
+Additional drive-through facilities should be prohibited in mixed-use areas.

 The visual appearance of commercial areas should be improved through public and private measures for beautification, implementation of design strategies, maintenance, and streetscape improvements.
-Commercial and mixed use buildings should conform to design guidelines to ensure architectural compatibility with surrounding neighborhoods.
+Commercial and mixed-use buildings should conform to form-based codes and design standards and guidelines to achieve urban design objectives and ensure architectural compatibility with surrounding neighborhoods.
 Where commercial rehabilitation, development, or redevelopment occurs in an area with historic significance, it should be sensitive to the historic fabric of the area.
-New commercial and mixed use development should incorporate landscaping, seating, and other pedestrian-supportive amenities to provide pleasant and comfortable resting, socializing, and picnicking areas for employees and shoppers.
+New commercial and mixed-use development should incorporate landscaping, seating, and other pedestrian-supportive amenities to provide pleasant and comfortable resting, socializing, and picnicking areas for employees and shoppers.

-Commercial and mixed use development should include high quality, safe, and contiguous facilities for pedestrians, bicyclists, disabled persons, and users of the public transit services.
-Fircrest should work with public transit providers to improve transit service to commercial mixed use and neighborhood commercial areas.
-Commercial and mixed use development should be designed to take into consideration the connections, both vehicular and pedestrian, to adjoining sites to reduce personal automobile trips.
+Commercial and mixed-use development should include high quality, safe, and contiguous facilities for pedestrians, bicyclists, disabled persons, and users of the public transit services.
+Fircrest should work with public transit providers to improve transit service to mixed-use and neighborhood commercial areas.
+Commercial and mixed-use development should be designed to provide connections, both vehicular and pedestrian, to adjoining sites to reduce personal automobile trips.
 Sidewalks and internal pathways should be incorporated to enhance pedestrian circulation.

 Maximum automobile parking standards should be implemented for various types of commercial development.
 Shared parking facilities should be encouraged.
 Parking areas shall include plantings of vegetation that reduce its visual impact through effective screening and the establishment of a substantial tree canopy.
-Design standards that strongly encourage the placement of parking to the side or rear of buildings should be implemented.
+Form-based codes and design standards that strongly encourage the placement of parking to the side or rear of buildings should be implemented.
 Parking facilities should conform to the parking-related policies of the Transportation Element.